nodexo/moml/spec.md

 ### Arrays

 Just suffix the respective key with square brackets.
+The value is split at the commas then.
 That's all.

 Example:
 ```